louisgv/expio/technology/discourse-on-advancement.md

 # Outline:

 ## Introduction
-  - Thesis:
+  - Thesis: **The modern mind is highly technical, seek knowledge, and knowledge driven.**
-  - Purpose: _The modern mind is technical driven, doubtful, with a mindset focused on actively experimenting and applying knowledge and science._
+  - Purpose: _Showing how the "modern mind" has been inspired by many great men in the past, and how most great men adopted the modern mind ahead of their age.
+The modern mind is technical driven, doubtful, with a mindset focused on actively experimenting and applying knowledge and science._

 ## Pre-modern mind
-  -
+  - This mindset is the old mindset given by

 ## The modern mind
   - Bacon (1627) - Scientific Method and the utopia of Bensalem Going back to as long as 1627, Bacon's works hinted to a society where knowledge is even more valuable than money.
 As described in his Utopia novel, the state of Bensalem would trade for knowledge around the world ().
 The technocrat regime.